Belgium Traffic Rules

-The traffic rules in Austria are sometimes slightly different than in your home country.
+The traffic rules in Belgium are sometimes slightly different than in your home country.
 We list the most important general rules for you.

 Some important general traffic rules are mentioned here, including a number of traffic regulations that may deviate from your home country.

-- The maximum permitted blood alcohol level is 0.49 per cent.
+- The maximum permitted alcohol level in the blood is 0.5 per mille.

-- It is forbidden to drive under the influence of drugs.
+- Driving under the influence of drugs is prohibited.

-- It is forbidden for drivers of vehicles (including cyclists) to hold a mobile phone while driving.
+- Drivers of vehicles (including cyclists) are prohibited from holding a mobile phone while driving.

 - Hands-free calling is allowed.